leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 when I received this letter from the gentleman himself.
 I have it here and I will read it to you:
 </p><p align="right"><br>
-“&nbsp;‘The Copper Beeches, near Winchester.
+“‘The Copper Beeches, near Winchester.
-</p><p>“&nbsp;‘DEAR MISS HUNTER:—Miss Stoper has very kindly given me your
+</p><p>“‘DEAR MISS HUNTER:—Miss Stoper has very kindly given me your
 address, and I write from here to ask you whether you have reconsidered your decision.
 My wife is very anxious that you should come, for she has been much attracted by my description of